-The mission of We Are Libertarians is to examine current events and politics from a broad range of libertarian viewpoints by a group of Hoosier millennials.
+The mission of We Are Libertarians is to examine current events, society and politics from a broad range of libertarian viewpoints by a group of Hoosier millennials.

-We Are Libertarians was founded in 2012 as a weekly podcast from Chris Spangle, Chris Gault, and Creighton Harrington covering national and Indiana politics from libertarian point of view.
+We Are Libertarians was founded in 2012 as a weekly podcast with Chris Spangle, Chris Gault, and Creighton Harrington covering national and Indiana politics from libertarian point of view.
 In 2013, We Are Libertarians expanded to a daily news site that provides commentary, news, and resources for the libertarian movement.
-Joe Ruiz, Greg Lenz, and Perry Sheetz were added as regular contributors at that time.
+Joe Ruiz and Greg Lenz were added as regular contributors at that time.

 The podcast is weekly, and examines the week’s current events and politics from a libertarian perspective.
 Think of it as the libertarian Meet the Press, only with a personality.
-Your hosts are Chris Spangle, Creighton Harrington, Greg Lenz, and Gena Martinez.
+Your hosts are Chris Spangle, Creighton Harrington, and Greg Lenz.

 Sponsorships on the blog or podcast are available.

 - Editorial Email: email@example.com

 Chris Spangle, Publisher/Editor-In-Chief of We Are Libertarians and Podcast Host: